jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-InternalLED.md

 These three imports will be used in every project you make this semester.

-**WHAT PYTHON LIBRARIES CAN I USE?**
+**WHAT OTHER PYTHON MODULES CAN I USE?**
-Standard Python has a ton of amazing libraries built-in, but not all of them are accessible using Circuit Python.
-This is due to the limited hardware and memory on your board.
+Python has a ton of amazing modules built-in, but not all of them are accessible using Circuit Python.
+This is mostly due to the limited hardware and memory on your board.

 To see a full list of modules available on your board, go to the Mu Editor and type the following command into the console...